ELFI Refinance Review

 The Education Loan Finance option sticks out due to the low interest rate offerings in a variety of loan categories.

 Ultimately, advertised rates are a tiny part of the refinance equation.
-What really matters is the rate you qualify for.
+What matters is the actual rate offered.
 Because ELFI combines the stability of a longstanding bank with very low interest rates, it is a lender worth serious consideration.